School Nurse Program

 Eligibility and Endorsement (Must have valid RN License)

 These elective courses may be taken by BSN registered nurses and senior BSN students.
-Registered nurses who have a BSN, successful completion of the school health nursing courses, and pass the PPST (Pre-Professional Skills Test) may apply to the West Virginia Department of Education for endorsement as a school nurse.
+Registered nurses who have a BSN, successfully complete the school health nursing courses, may apply to the West Virginia Department of Education for endorsement as a school nurse.
 The School Nurse program is approved by the West Virginia Department of Education.

 If a student is not a current BSC BSN student or is not under contract with a WV County School Board as a substitute or contract school nurse, then the student must enroll in certifiedbackgroundcheck.com in order to participate in the BSN School Nurse Program.